liuzechun/Bi-Real-net/README.md

 # Citation

-If you use the code in your research, please cite:
+If you find this repo useful for your research, please consider citing the paper:

     @inproceedings{liu2018bi,
       title={Bi-real net: Enhancing the performance of 1-bit cnns with improved representational capability and advanced training algorithm},